stakater/kubestackplus-docs/content/about/service-definition.md

 SAAP also supports integrating and forwarding metrics to your existing monitoring system.
 For a list of supported monitoring systems, contact our support team [here](https://support.stakater.com/index.html).

+### Downtime Notifications - IMC

+SAAP includes [Stakater IMC (IngressMonitorController)](https://github.com/stakater/IngressMonitorController), automating the setup of external uptime monitors for Kubernetes ingresses.
+It ensures continuous monitoring of application availability and performance with seamless integration into popular monitoring services.

+### Cluster notifications

+Cluster notifications are messages about the status, health, or performance of your cluster.

+Cluster notifications are the primary way that Stakater Site Reliability Engineering (SRE) communicates with you about the health of your managed cluster.
+SRE may also use cluster notifications to prompt you to perform an action in order to resolve or prevent an issue with your cluster.

+Cluster owners and administrators must regularly review and action cluster notifications to ensure clusters remain healthy and supported.

 ## Logging Stack

 ### Cluster Operations and Audit Logging